gokalpcelik/ROHMMCLI/README.md

 Once the theses is complete it will be moved to a public repository.

 Requires Java 8 or 11.
-HTSJDK and Apache Commons-cli are 2 dependencies.
+HTSJDK, Apache Commons-cli and FlafLAF are the 3 dependencies.

 Build requires maven.